×

 We asked people in San Fernando if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In San Fernando, it's important to avoid making assumptions about people's ethnic backgrounds.
 The country is a melting pot of cultures, and it's considered disrespectful to assume someone's ethnicity based on their appearance.
 Avoid discussing politics or religion in casual conversations.
 These topics can be sensitive and may lead to heated debates.
 It's considered rude to refuse food or drink when offered by a host.
 If you have dietary restrictions, politely explain them.
 Avoid wearing revealing clothing in public places.
 While the country is known for its vibrant beach culture, it's important to dress modestly when not at the beach.
 Do not litter.
 Trinidad & Tobago takes pride in its natural beauty and littering is frowned upon.
 Avoid being overly loud or boisterous in public places.
 Trinidadians value respect and courtesy, and being too loud can be seen as disrespectful.
 Do not interrupt or speak over someone while they are talking.
 This is considered very rude.
 Avoid making negative comments about the local cuisine.
 Food is a big part of Trinidadian culture and such comments can be seen as disrespectful.
 Do not arrive on time for social events.
 It's customary to arrive a bit late, as arriving on time can be seen as being too eager.
 Avoid public displays of affection.
-While it's not illegal, it's generally frowned upon, especially in more rural areas," commented one expat who made the move to San Fernando, Trinidad & Tobago.
+While it's not illegal, it's generally frowned upon, especially in more rural areas," said a member in San Fernando, Trinidad & Tobago.

 Get Quote